nuclio/nuclio/docs/reference/triggers/v3iostream.md

 > **Note:** Before you deploy the function, ensure that the log-forwarder service is enabled (see the **Services** dashboard page), so that you can view the function logs.

-1. Select and existing project or create a new project, and then create a new Python function.
+1. Select an existing project or create a new project, and then create a new Python function.
 Select to create the function from scratch.

 2. On the function page, in the **Code** tab, set **Code entry type** to "Source code (edit online)" (default), and enter the following code in the **Source code** text box to define a function that logs the shard-ID event body and sleeps for 5 seconds:
     ```python